bnema/libwldevices-go/README.md

 ### Implementation

 This library provides **complete, production-ready implementations** of Wayland virtual input protocols.
-Built on [neurlang/wayland](https://github.com/neurlang/wayland), it handles all the complex Wayland protocol communication automatically.
+Built on [WLTurbo](https://github.com/bnema/wlturbo), it handles all the complex Wayland protocol communication automatically with high performance and context-aware operations.

 #### Core Components